Bakedbear/Bakedbear/README.md

 I am a software developer with a keen interest in android.

-- 🔭 I’m currently working on a Restaurants app.
-An app that suggests popular restaurants based on user experiences.
+- 🔭 I’m working on a Restaurants Booking app.
 - 🌱 I’m currently learning Jetpack compose for Android.
 - 💬 Ask me about Kotlin and technology